jugui93/git.intro/README.md

 Pilates
 =======

-Responsive HTML theme based on Bootstrap 3
+Responsive HTML theme based on Bootstrap 3 for a landing page of pilates services